aztecrex/learn-inventory/README.md

 superficial
 0. When you go to pair with a CJ engineer, your understanding of your own code will be expected.
-The questions you get about it may be subtle and you will want to know exactly why you made each line of your solution.
+The questions you get about it may be subtle and you will want to know exactly why you wrote each line of your solution.

 If, instead, the inventory problem is being worked out in-class and your assignment is a different problem, use this project as practice for reading